Yngalaterra, Escoçia, Yrlanda: Spain and the British Isles to 1648

 This online exhibit features 30 manuscripts, incunabula and early imprints from the special collections of the Biblioteca Histórica de Santa Cruz, Universidad de Valladolid.
 The selection showcases the principal points of historical and cultural contact between Spain and the British Isles, from the late Middle Ages to the Peace of Westphalia.

-A complement to the physical exhibit Yngalaterra, Escoçia, Yrlanda, curated by Anunciación Carrera de la Red, in Biblioteca Histórica de Santa Cruz, Universidad de Valladolid (19 September-30 November 2019).
+A catalogue and complement to the physical exhibit Yngalaterra, Escoçia, Yrlanda, curated by Anunciación Carrera de la Red, in Biblioteca Histórica de Santa Cruz, Universidad de Valladolid (19 September-30 November 2019).

 For this online exhibition, Anunciación Carrera de la Red (Curator, Content Contributor, Metadata) & Cristina Valerio Hernández (Digital Access), with permission of the Biblioteca Histórica de Santa Cruz, Universidad de Valladolid.